finopsfoundation/foundation/vendor_member_guidelines.md

 ## Slack Room Participation

-Following the code of conduct, participation should be focused on sharing thought leadership and further the field of vendor-neutral cloud financial management.
+Following the [code of conduct](https://github.com/finopsfoundation/foundation/blob/master/code_of_conduct.md), participation should be focused on sharing thought leadership (not sales pitches) and further the field of vendor-neutral cloud financial management.

 In general rooms, a good example of an interaction might look like: